sboesebeck/morphium/docs/poppydb.md

 upper bound on the live data - the raw gauge counts every byte of collectable garbage, and with `-Xms` == `-Xmx` routinely reads above 90% under allocation-heavy load; the after-GC reading counts only the garbage the last collection did not look at.
+Neither can be below the live set at the instant it was taken, so the watermark errs toward refusing.
+It is not a guarantee against an OOM: a burst of genuinely retained data allocated between the last young pause and the check is not in either number, and no pre-check can see it - the write that overflows the heap has already been parsed.
+That gap is bounded by the size of eden, which G1 shrinks as free space vanishes.

-Neither can be below the live set, so the watermark errs toward refusing, never toward an OOM.
-The residual cost is that after a TTL sweep or bulk delete inserts can be refused until the collector has run a cycle over the freed data - seconds under write load.
+The residual cost in the other direction is that after a TTL sweep or bulk delete, inserts can be refused until the collector has run a cycle over the freed data.
+Under write load that is a marking cycle plus a few young pauses; on an idle node it can be considerably longer, because the pauses that would correct the reading are driven by the allocation the refusals are suppressing. `-XX:G1PeriodicGCInterval` bounds that wait.
 `heapUsedAfterGcAgeMs` in `serverStatus` says how old the reading is.
 PoppyDB deliberately does not force a full collection to shorten that: on a large heap that is seconds of stop-the-world on every thread, including the ones the replica set uses to decide whether